ChrisPCodes/Flashcards/Readme.md

 ## Lab 2

 ### App Description
-Flash car app now allows user to create new flash cards.
-Also they can cancel our of the creation screen.
+Flash card app now allows user to create new flash cards.
+Also they can cancel out of the creation screen.

 ### App Walk-though
 ![](https://i.imgur.com/T7xQl8r.gif)